-The term 'Underlying Assets' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Underlying Assets' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Underlying assets refer to any asset or valuable commodity which determines the value of a derivative based upon the asset.
 This term is frequently and importantly utilized to discuss derivatives trading.
 Options are a good example of this.
 Derivatives themselves prove to be financial instruments that investors trade.
 Their price is derived from the asset that underlies them.
 This underlying asset will be the investible instrument like an individual stock, a stock market index, a currency or currency pair, a commodity, or futures.
 The price of the derivatives will be based upon these.

 Options for a given stock provides the holder of the option with the right (but not the obligation) to purchase or sell the stock at a certain strike price (a given price point) on a particular date at some expiration point (a future date that is predetermined).
 In the case of an option, the underlying assets will always amount to the stock of the company in question.